 Further Nutritional Benefits

 Green Mung Beans are loaded with nutritional health benefits.
-By eating green mung beans, you get high protein, low calorie food that is packed with vitamins and minerals.
+So, by eating green mung beans, you get high protein, low calorie food that is packed with vitamins and minerals.

-- Good source of dietary fiber (helps to lower cholesterol, prevents constipation and keeps you feeling full)
+- Good source of protein and dietary fiber (helps to lower cholesterol, prevents constipation and keeps you feeling full)

 - Vitamins: A, B Vitamins (Thiamin, Riboflavin, Folic Acid, Niacin, Vitamin B6, Pantothenic Acid) Vitamin E, Vitamin D, Vitamin C, Vitamin K.